-The Aboriginal Cultural Immersion Program aims to bring together current and aspiring School Leaders and educators wanting to know more about our First Nations Peoples, to experience first-hand the uniqueness of an Aboriginal culture.
+The Aboriginal Cultural Immersion Program (Sunday 8 August 2021 to Saturday 14 August 2021) aims to bring together current and aspiring School Leaders and educators wanting to know more about our First Nations Peoples, to experience first-hand the uniqueness of an Aboriginal culture.
 This program will provide opportunities to deepen your understanding of Australia’s First Peoples, to enable you to lead with greater insight the reconciliation initiatives in your community.
 Schools are welcome to include a small number of secondary students in their delegation.

-The Aboriginal Cultural Immersion Program will be with the Yolgnu people of East Arnhem Land through Culture College.
+The Aboriginal Cultural Immersion Program will be with the Yolngu people of East Arnhem Land through Culture College.
 This remote region of East Arnhem Land is one of the most remarkable places on earth, both culturally and geographically.
 The landscape has large expanses of pristine coast and hinterland.
-The Aboriginal peoples of East Arnhem Land have experienced comparatively little disruption to their culture since the arrival of Europeans, and therefore visitors to this remote part of Australia will be able to experience the complex and rich cultural life of the Yolgnu people, on Yolgnu country.
-Central to the cultural beliefs of the Yolgnu, is the importance of two-way learning, a reciprocal sharing of cultural knowledge and wisdom between the Yolgnu people and visitors welcomed to their country.
+The Aboriginal peoples of East Arnhem Land have experienced comparatively little disruption to their culture since the arrival of Europeans, and therefore visitors to this remote part of Australia will be able to experience the complex and rich cultural life of the Yolngu people, on Yolngu country.
+Central to the cultural beliefs of the Yolngu, is the importance of two-way learning, a reciprocal sharing of cultural knowledge and wisdom between the Yolngu people and visitors welcomed to their country.

 Accommodation and Activities

 This program is offered to School Leaders, RAP Coordinators, Boarding House supervisors, teachers and educators wanting to deepen their understanding of an Aboriginal culture and contemporary issues for Aboriginal peoples.
-Schools may register one or a number of participants.
+Schools may register one or several participants.
 Schools are welcome to include a small number of secondary students in their delegation.
-This year the program will be run in conjunction with AISNSW and ISQ.
+This year the program will be run in Partnerships with AISNSW and ISQ.

 Nhulunbuy Region, East Arnhem Land